Fixtures and kick-off times for matchday eight

 Matchday eight of the 2018 FIFA World Cup will produce a lot of thrills

-The opening game of Friday between Brazil and Costa Rica will kick-off at 12:00pm Ghanaian time, 1:00pm in Nigeria and 3:00pm in Kenya, Uganda, Tanzania and Ethiopia.t
+The opening game of Friday between Brazil and Costa Rica will kick-off at 12:00pm Ghanaian time, 1:00pm in Nigeria and 3:00pm in Kenya, Uganda, Tanzania and Ethiopia.

 Nigeria will face Iceland in a must win game for the West African powerhouse.

-The Super Eagles started the campaign with a defeat against Iceland, while Icelan drew one all against Argentina.
+The Super Eagles started the campaign with a defeat against Croatia, while Iceland drew one all against Argentina.

+READ MORE: Pogba flies barber from England to Russia to trim his hair

 The time for game is 3:00pm Ghanaian time, while in Nigeria it will start at 4:00pm and Ethiopia, Uganda, Tanzania and Kenya will witness it at 6:00pm.